fcjz/experiment/README.md

 # experiment

-A experiment by someone.  made by Quartz,a good digital garden host tool.
+A experiment by someone.

+Maybe it will be used to do something cool in the future?

 ![experiment](https://github.com/fcjz/experiment/blob/hugo/experiment.png)